stagingserver8/mikechoj/content/posts/onchaincapitalformation.md

 Let's dive deeper.

-Pieces of the Capital Market Puzzle
+# Pieces of the Capital Market Puzzle

 There are five key areas that make up the capital formation picture:

 Let’s take a look at each of those in turn.

 Characteristics of the Company: This answers the question: What am I looking at?
-For startups, the characteristics (or attributes) might look something like "UK incorporated, first fundraising round, 3 people, MVP in the market, 3 clients, $5,000 MRR, Regtech, Raising $3m."
-For a listed equity, it might be "UK based, consumer discretionary, $30m market cap, $500k daily trading value, $1m EBITDA, trading on the LSE."
+For startups, the characteristics (or attributes) might look something like : UK incorporated, first fundraising round, 3 people, MVP in the market, 3 clients, $5,000 MRR, Regtech, Raising $3m.For a listed equity, it might be "UK based, consumer discretionary, $30m market cap, $500k daily trading value, $1m EBITDA, trading on the LSE."

 These characteristics speak to the mandate of an institution or individual, i.e., the universe where it can invest.
 For instance, an emerging market fund might only be able to invest in companies that are liquid (e.g., trade over $1m) and are based in one of the defined 25 or so emerging countries.
 Similarly a ‘Latin American healthcare’ venture capital fund might be able to only look at one specific geography and industry.
 So, the characteristics define what the company is and what the addressable investment universe might look like.